-- 7.10 Students should have achieved at least level C1 (Effective Operational Proficiency) in the CEFR and should be able to: - understand a wide range of demanding, longer texts, and recognise implicit meaning - express him/herself fluently and spontaneously without much obvious searching for expressions - use language flexibly and effectively for social, academic and professional purposes - produce clear, well structured, detailed text on complex subjects, showing controlled use of organisational patterns, connectors and cohesive devices. - 7.11 It is recognised that some of these learning outcomes may not be fully achievable by European students studying some Asian languages (for example, Chinese, Japanese).
-In these cases, the CEFR standard expected should be made explicit.
+- 7.7 Students should have achieved at least level C1 (Effective Operational Proficiency) in the CEFR and should be able to: - i understand a wide range of demanding, longer texts, and recognise implicit meaning - ii express themselves fluently and spontaneously without much obvious searching for expressions - iii use language flexibly and effectively for social, academic and professional purposes - iv produce clear, well structured, detailed text on complex subjects, showing controlled use of organisational patterns, connectors and cohesive devices. - 7.8 It is recognised that some of these learning outcomes may not be fully achievable in all programmes, for example European students studying some Asian languages, students studying languages with a predominantly oral culture or students of sign languages.
+Some programmes may also offer students the option to attain a different level of language competence in different languages.
+In these cases, the CEFR standards expected should be made explicit.